DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresense-IMU/EI_KX224_I2C/README.md

   * EI_KX224_I2C.cpp
   * EI_KX224_I2C.h

-* If you have deployed an Edge Impulse C++ library with you custom motions, then copy the 3-folders in that library download overtop of the existing folders of the same name in the SSEI_Firmware.
+* If you have deployed an Edge Impulse C++ library with you custom motions, then copy the 3-folders in that library overtop of the existing folders of the same name in the SSEI_Firmware.
 * The 3-folders to copy are:
   * edge-impulse-sdk
   * model-parameters